Cold Eyes of Fear: Production

 The film was written by Enzo G. Castellari and Tito Carpi.
-Although Leo Anchóriz of Spain is credited as a co-writer, he didn't have anything to do with the script.
-His name appears solely for co-production laws that were required to establish the film as a dual-nationality production.
+Although Leo Anchóriz of Spain is credited as a co-writer, he was not in actuality; his name appears solely for co-production laws that were required to establish the film as a dual-nationality production.
 Capri and Castellari wrote a film based on the idea of the entire film being set in an apartment, an idea influenced by the film Wait Until Dark.
 Casterllari was also influenced by William Friedkin's The Boys in the Band (1970) and borrowed plot elements from William Wyler's The Desperate Hours (1955).
 The film was originally intended for foreign audiences so Castellari and Carpi had their script translated into English by actor Frank Wolff's wife Alice.

 The film was shot at Cinecittà in Rome and on location in London.
 Castellari shot the film in sequence.
 During filming, Alice left Wolff.
 Wolff committed suicide a few months after production in December 1971 in his hotel room in Rome.

 Release

 Cold Eyes of Fear was released in Italy on 6 April 1971, where it was distributed by Cineraid.
 It grossed a total of 197,089,000 lira domestically.
-It was released in Madrid Spain on 21 May 1972.
+It was released in Madrid on 21 May 1972.
 It was also released as Desperate Moments.